 We talked earlier about how effective podcasts are for building KLT and I recommended that you try to be a guest on certain podcasts in your niche if you don’t want to start a podcast of your own.

 That’s not the only option, though.
-Most of the larger podcasts in your niche will have sponsorship spots you can pay for.
+Most of the larger podcasts in your niche will have sponsorship spots you can pay for (this is how podcasts make money).
 They’ll do an “ad read” to put you in front of their audience as a recommended product or service.

 This can be a highly effective form of digital advertising because of the nature of podcasts and the types of audiences podcasts are able to organize and nurture.